RequestNetwork/web-components/packages/create-invoice-form/README.md

 ```

 #### [config.ts](https://github.com/RequestNetwork/invoicing-template/blob/2a1d0526c21f3e403bb6d6507709d0d3e0fa463f/utils/config.ts)
-Use the config object to pass additional configuration options to the create invoice form component
+Use the config object to pass additional configuration options to the create invoice form component.

+Please replace the `builderId` with your own, arbitrarily chosen ID.
+This is used to track how many invoices are created by your application.

 ```ts
 import { IConfig } from "@requestnetwork/shared";